-Customizing the seventeen-rule framework of Benjamin Graham — Warren Buffett's mentor — for non-U.S. currencies, bond yields and inflation rates.
+Customizing the seventeen-rule framework of Benjamin Graham — Warren Buffett's mentor — for non-U.S. currencies, Interest Rates and Inflation.

 Example - U.K.

-This discussion will demonstrate such a customization using the currency conversion rates, interest rates and Consumer Price Index (CPI) values of the United Kingdom.
+Shown below is one such customization using the currency conversion rates, interest rates and Consumer Price Index (CPI) values of the United Kingdom.

 1. Size in Sales

 The first region-specific parameter in Graham's framework is the Size rating.